Usenet: Decline

 Sascha Segan of PC Magazine said in 2008 that "Usenet has been dying for years".
-Segan said that some people pointed to the Eternal September in 1993 as the beginning of Usenet's decline, when AOL began offering Usenet access.
-He argues that when users began putting large (non-text) files on Usenet by the late 1990s, Usenet disk space and traffic increased correspondingly.
-Internet service providers questioned why they needed to host space for binary articles.
+He argued that it was dying by the late 1990s, when large binary files became a significant proportion of Usenet traffic, and Internet service providers "sensibly started to wonder why they should be reserving big chunks of their own disk space for pirated movies and repetitive porn."

 AOL discontinued Usenet access in 2005.
 In May 2010, Duke University, whose implementation had started Usenet more than 30 years earlier, decommissioned its Usenet server, citing low usage and rising costs.
 On February 4, 2011, the Usenet news service link at the University of North Carolina at Chapel Hill (news.unc.edu) was retired after 32 years.

 In response, John Biggs of TechCrunch said "As long as there are folks who think a command line is better than a mouse, the original text-only social network will live on".
 While there are still some active text newsgroups on Usenet, the system is now primarily used to share large files between users, and the underlying technology of Usenet remains unchanged.